$c$-vectors of 2-Calabi--Yau categories and Borel subalgebras of ${\mathfrak{sl}}_{\infty}$

 In this paper we develop a general framework for $c$-vectors of 2-CY categories $\cC$ with respect to arbitrary cluster tilting subcategories $\cT$, based on the Dehy--Keller treatment of $g$-vectors.
 This approach deals with cluster tilting subcategories which are in general unreachable from each other, and does not perform (finite or infinite) sequences of mutations.
 We prove a general categorical duality of $c$-vectors which generalizes the combinatorial duality of Nakanishi and Zelevinsky \cite{NZ} to cluster tilting subcategories with infinitely many indecomposable objects, without assuming that such subcategories are reachable from each other by mutation.
 We also establish two formulae for the effective computation of $c$-vectors.
-We propose a general program for decomposing sets of $c$-vectors and identifying the pieces with root systems of Kac-Moody algebras: \begin{enumerate} \item[(I)] Establish that $C^+_{\cT} (\cC)= \cup C^+_{\cT} (\cC)_{\max}$ where $C^+_{\cT} (\cC)_{\max}$ are the maximal elements of the family of subsets of $C^+_{\cT} (\cC)$ satisfying two explicit properties of root systems. \item[(II)] Prove that each such maximal subset $C^+_{\cT} (\cC)_{\max}$ is isomorphic to the set of (Schur) roots of the Borel subalgebra of a Levi factor of the Kac--Moody algebra $\g(\ol{Q}_\cT)$ for the nonoriented graph underlying the quiver of the category $\cT$. \end{enumerate} We realize the program for the cluster categories of type $A_\infty$ introduced by Igusa and Todorov, with respect to all their cluster tilting subcategories.
+We propose a general program for decomposing sets of $c$-vectors and identifying the pieces with root systems of Kac-Moody algebras: \begin{enumerate} \item[(I)] The set $C^+_{\cT} (\cC)$ is equipped with a natural poset structure, and as a consequence, it equals the union of its maximal ideals.
+(Here and below by a maximal ideal of a poset, we mean an ideal that is maximal with respect to inclusion, but not necessarily proper, see \deref{R}.) \item[(II)] Prove that each maximal ideal of $C^+_{\cT} (\cC)$ is isomorphic to the set of (Schur) roots of the Borel subalgebra of a Levi factor of the Kac--Moody algebra $\g(\ol{Q}_\cT)$ for the non-oriented graph underlying the quiver of the category $\cT$. \end{enumerate} We realize the program for the cluster categories of type $A_\infty$ introduced by Igusa and Todorov, with respect to all their cluster tilting subcategories.
 In part (II) we obtain a relation to the root systems of the Borel subalgebras of $\sl_\infty$.
 The structure of the Borel subalgebras of $\sl_\infty$ and the related representations have been the subject of intensive research initiated by Dimitrov--Penkov \cite{DP1,DP2}.

 Unlike the finite rank case, the Borel subalgebras of infinite rank Kac--Moody algebras $\g$ are not conjugate to each other.
 Their root systems behave in a drastically different way from the standard set of positive roots of $\g$, see \cite{DP1,DP2}.